 The proposed development provides appropriate residential land uses through the inclusion of residential units of varying densities and will also have access to surrounding planned transit options / active transportation in accordance with Section 5.6.20.13.
-The proposal will contribute to complete communities through the provision of housing options including single detached and townhouses, in close proximity to park facilities and other uses in the Block Plan area such as public service facility uses (Secondary School) in accordance with Section 5.4.10.
+The proposal will contribute to complete communities through the provision of housing options including single detached, semi-detached, and a variety of townhouses, in close proximity to park facilities and other uses in the Block Plan area such as public service facility uses (Elementary School) in accordance with Section 5.4.10.
 The proposal and its location within the Regional Urban Boundary are consistent with the Regional Official Plan's goal of ensuring that development and redevelopment takes place in a timely, orderly, and sequential manner.
 The proposal also directs development to the urban system in accordance with S. 5.6.11 of the Region of Peel Official Plan.

 The development proposal will ultimately assist the City of Brampton in fulfilling numerous planning objectives including meeting and accommodating Regional Growth forecasts.
 Furthermore, the proposal directs development to the urban system in accordance with Section 5.6.11 of the Region of Peel Official Plan.
-In accordance with S. 5.6.20.13 the proposal contemplates single detached lots and townhouse lots and residential reserve lots that will provide a mix of housing types and densities.
+In accordance with S. 5.6.20.13 the proposal contemplates single and semi-detached lots and a variety of townhouse lots and residential reserve lots that will provide a mix of housing types and densities.